 Senior coursework focuses on a variety of adult clinical populations which would potentially benefit from music therapy services, as well as research preparing and preparing students for professional practice (MUSC 4310, 4320, 4330).
 At the conclusion of the academic coursework, students apply for and successfully complete a 6-month/1040 hours residential internship in music therapy (MUSC 4340), after which they are eligible to sit for the national board certification examination, administered by the Certification Board for Music Therapists, to earn the MT-BC (Music Therapist-Board Certified) credential.

-In addition to applying for admission to the University, all applicants interested in pursuing a music degree must perform an audition to gain admission to their area of study.
+In addition to applying for admission to the University, all applicants interested in pursuing a music degree must perform an audition to gain admission into the Department of Music.
 See specific audition information for the Music Therapy program at Utah State University.

 USU music therapy students and graduates…